TEWH/EpionicTEWH/README.md

 -Temporary solution to the redrawing 3 pieces of info problem could be simply sending the most recent BP/Temp reading even when it has updated Oxygen reading, for ex; this avoids sending massive amounts of info in the form of a Parcelable at once, and this strategy could also work for ECG in the form of sending the last few readings to maintain them on the redrawn graph

+-It's possible that we could make the only background process be the flagging system, and we could separate that from anything to do with buttons.
+That could potentially reduce the possibility for crashes because it would provide more opportunities to structure the code differently.